-AEP submitted the October 2020 monitoring data to Groundwater Stats Consulting, LLC for statistical analysis.
+AEP submitted the March and June monitoring data to Groundwater Stats Consulting, LLC for statistical analysis.
 A GWPS was established for each of the Appendix IV parameters.
 Confidence intervals, including lower confidence levels (LCLs) and upper confidence levels (UCLs), were calculated for Appendix IV parameters at the compliance wells to assess whether Appendix IV parameters were present at an SSL above the GWPS.
-Based on this statistical analysis evaluating the October 2020 data, the following SSLs were identified at the BSFAP in MW-1603 (no other monitoring well had constituents exceeding a GWPS):
+Based on this statistical analysis of the June 2021 data, the following SSLs were identified at the BSFAP in MW-1603 (no other monitoring well had constituents exceeding a GWPS):

-- LCL for beryllium exceeded the GWPS of 0.004 milligrams per liter (mg/L) at MW-1603 (0.0167 mg/L). - LCL for cobalt exceeded the GWPS of 0.006 mg/L at MW-1603 (0.087 mg/L). - LCL for lithium exceeded the GWPS of 0.04 mg/L at MW-1603 (0.194 mg/L).
+- The LCL for beryllium exceeded the GWPS of 0.004 milligrams per liter (mg/L) at MW-1603 (0.01658 mg/L). - The LCL for cobalt exceeded the GWPS of 0.006 mg/L at MW-1603 (0.08454 mg/L). - The LCL for lithium exceeded the GWPS of 0.04 mg/L at MW-1603 (0.1805 mg/L).